U.S. Stocks Fall After Apple's Sales Warning

 Among European equities, HSBC Holdings fell 6.6% after Europe's largest bank by assets said it would cut 35,000 jobs and shed $100 billion in assets as it scales back operations in both the U.S. and Europe.

-Oil prices slumped on renewed uncertainty about energy demand from China.
-Brent crude, the global benchmark, fell 1% to trade at $57.10 a barrel.

-Investors directed capital into haven assets amid the fresh concerns about the global economy.
-The yield on U.S. 10-year Treasurys slipped to 1.546%, from 1.587% on Friday.
-Gold rallied 1.3%.
+Amid fresh concerns about the global economy, investors directed capital into haven assets.
+The yield on U.S. 10-year Treasurys slipped to 1.556%, from 1.587% on Friday.
+Gold rallied 1.1% to its highest settle value since April 1, 2013.

 Write to Anna Hirtenstein at anna.hirtenstein@wsj.com and Karen Langley at karen.langley@wsj.com